 Nowadays people are finding it hard to invest in the real estate market without money down.
 It seems everything is a problem when it comes to the economy and buying a property.
 And we all know that there are problems due to recession and Brexit, and many people believe that there is no chance for starting a new business nowadays.
 However, this statement could not be more erroneous, with so many repossessions and home auctions taking place daily across the UK.

 Most successful real estate investors operate because they are scare mongered into believing there are no opportunities. not least because it makes perfect financial sense as it limits their own financial exposure in the deal.
-And this is exactly, in principle at least, the way you will have to learn to operate in order to make your own real estate investments pay off for you.
+And this is exactly, in principle at least, the way you will have to learn to operate in order to make your own real estate investments pay off, instead of looking for a quick sale.

 Any other way requires a huge risk in terms of injecting massive amounts of your own equity into a deal before you can even close it which then means that you have multiple exposures and need to close all deals just to begin to recoup your money.
 No sane real estate investor operates that way and you shouldn’t either.